Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / Windows 10: No Internet Connection After Connecting to VPN Server
+Windows OS Hub / Windows 11 / Fix: No Internet Access When Connected to VPN

-When creating a new VPN connection in Windows (all version), the option Use default gateway on remote network is enabled by default.
-It means that all traffic from your computer is sent through a VPN tunnel.
-If remote clients are allowed to access only local corporate resources and the Internet access is restricted on the VPN server, a remote user won’t be able access external websites and other Internet resources from their computer.
-After disconnecting from VPN, all user traffic will go through a common network and the Internet access will appear.
+When creating a new VPN connection in Windows (all versions), the Use default gateway on remote network option is enabled by default.
+This means that all network traffic from your computer is sent through the VPN tunnel.
+If the VPN server is configured to allow remote clients to access only internal (corporate) resources while blocking Internet access, users will not be able to access external websites or other Internet services from their machines while connected to the VPN.
+After disconnecting from the VPN, all user traffic is routed through the user’s local network (ISP), and Internet access is restored.

-• Using Set-VpnConnection cmdlet with the SplitTunneling parameter in PowerShell
+• Using the Set-VpnConnection PowerShell cmdlet with the SplitTunneling option

-1. Open the list of network connections in the Control Panel (Control Panel\Network and Internet\Network Connections) and go to the properties of your VPN connection;
+1. Open the list of network connections in the Control Panel (Control Panel\Network and Internet\Network Connectionsor run the ncpa.cpl command to navigate here) and go to the properties of your VPN connection

-2. Open the Networking tab, select Internet Protocol Version 4 (TCP/IPv4) and click Properties;
+2. Go to the Networking tab, select Internet Protocol Version 4 (TCP/IPv4), and click Properties

-4. Make sure that Use default gateway on remote network option is checked in the IP Settings tab.
+4. Disable the Use default gateway on remote network option on the IP Settings tab.

 windows 10 - Use default gateway on remote network for VPN connection

-Open rasphone.pbk in any text editor (even notepad.exe will do).
+Open the rasphone.pbk with any text editor.
 The settings of all configured VPN connections are stored in this file.
-Find the IpPrioritizeRemote parameter.
+Locate the IpPrioritizeRemote parameter.
 By default, its value is 1.
-Change it to 0, save rasphone.pbk and restart your VPN connection.
+Change it to 0, save rasphone.pbk, and restart your VPN connection.

 rasphone.pbk connection file -set IpPrioritizeRemote parameter